treblacy/cabalgc/README.md

 doesn't exist cannot be removed either.)
 A dry-run is done, i.e., just reports what would be removed; for actual removal, add `-y` or `--yes`.

+For kept packages, warnings are given to list the root causes: all top packages that transitively depend on the kept packages.

 Dry-run example:

 ```